Thomas R. Kline

 The Greater Philadelphia Chapter of the Association of Fundraising Professionals named Kline the Individual Philanthropist of the Year for 2015.

 Kline has won scores of jury verdicts and settlements on behalf of clients.
-Many have achieved much notoriety, including a $51 million jury verdict on behalf of a 4-year-old boy whose foot was torn off in a subway escalator, a $33 million jury verdict on behalf of a woman who received a late diagnosis of breast cancer and a $36.5 million settlement for the estate of a worker who died in a refinery explosion.
-He reached more than 100 million television viewers in appearances he made as an advocate for the victims of Jerry Sandusky while representing Victim 5 in the Pennsylvania State University child sexual abuse matter.
+Many have achieved much notoriety, including a $51 million jury verdict on behalf of a 4-year-old boy whose foot was torn off in a subway escalator, which resulted in the rebuilding of the transit authority's massive broken escalator system.
+Among the significant jury verdicts and settlements are a $33 million jury verdict on behalf of a woman who received a late diagnosis of breast cancer and a $36.5 million settlement for the estate of a worker who died in a refinery explosion.
 A $42.9 million verdict he won in December 2013 on behalf of a child with cerebral palsy was among the largest medical malpractice verdicts in Pennsylvania history.
-He has represented many victims of high-profile tragedies.
-He was co-lead counsel in the Pier 34 collapse.
+He has represented many victims of tragedies of public importance, including the police shooting of Philippe Holland, which resulted in the largest non-death police shooting settlement in the nation.
+Kline was co-lead counsel in the Pier 34 collapse and lead plaintiffs' counsel in the Amtrak 188 derailment litigation and lead counsel in the Hoboken derailment litigation.

 A graduate and recipient of the Distinguished Alumnus Award of Albright College, Kline began his career teaching sixth grade social studies in middle school.
 He earned his master’s degree in American History from Lehigh University and his JD from Duquesne University School of Law, where he received the Distinguished Student Award and Distinguished Alumni Award.

-After graduating from law school, Kline clerked for Pennsylvania Supreme Court Justice Thomas W. Pomeroy before turning to legal practice at the Beasley Firm, where he practiced law with the late James E. Beasley.
+After graduating from law school, Kline clerked for Pennsylvania Supreme Court Justice Thomas W. Pomeroy.
+He practiced law with the late James E. Beasley at the Beasley Firm in the early part of his career.

 Kline served four U.S. senators over two decades and chaired the Federal Judicial Nominating Commission for the U.S. District Court for the Eastern District of Pennsylvania for more than a decade.